-You have your credentials, and you have your business set.
+You have your credentials, you have your coaching bio and you have your business set.
 The foundation is there, so now you have to build on your coaching practice - in other words, start your career.

 Try to get as many clients as you can.
 You can use the Bonsai life coach proposal template to present your value proposition to your clients, and then use the contract templates to seal the deal.
 The more clients you get, the more exposure you will gain.